Evelyn Berezin: Innovations

 Berezin already held a fellowship from the United States Atomic Energy Commission during her days at NYU.
-Electronic Computer Corporation offered Berezin an opportunity to become the head of the Logistic Design Department in 1951 which she accepted even though she lacked experience in computer design.
-This was due to the fact that she was struggling to find work within the physics world.
+A startup from Brooklyn by the name of Electronic Computer Corporation offered Berezin an opportunity to become the head of the Logistic Design Department in 1951 which she accepted even though she lacked experience in computer design.
+This was due to her struggle to find work within the physics world.
 It was a blessing in disguise as she went on to design many types of computers for different purposes including what we currently know as the office computer.
-In 1957, Evelyn left her job at the Underwood Typewriter Company Company, the company that had purchased ECC at the time.
+In 1957, Berezin left her job at the Underwood Typewriter Company Company, the company that had purchased ECC at the time.
 She then began her work as head of logic design at a previous division of Western Union known as Teleregister where she went on to aid in the creation of the Reservisor, the original airline reservation systems.
 Berezin was tasked with developing one of the biggest computer systems in that era.
 She helped make the reservation system for United Airlines by utilizing the novel transistor technology at the time to create the Reservisor which had a one second response time.
-Equally as impressive, during her time at Teleregister, she also helped with making the first computerized banking system that many business went on to utilitze.
+During her time at Teleregister, she also helped with making the first computerized banking system that many businesses went on to utilize.

 The New York Stock Exchange even reached out with a job offer in 1960.
 Unfortunately, due to the fact that she was a woman, it was quickly retracted.

 In 1968, Berezin attempted to address the pain points of working as a secretary such as needing to completely retype documents when an error was found or wanting to make changes.
-She created the very first word processor and dubbed it the Data Secretary.
+She created the first computerized word processor and dubbed it the Data Secretary.
 In 1969, to sell her innovation, Berezin founded a company known as Redactron Corporation.
 Her device was similar size to that of a small refrigerator at the time, and used an IBM Selectric typewriter for its input text that would then be stored in document form on a tape drive.